Network Segmentation Analysis

 No Traffic Data

-Solution: Ensure discovery agents are collecting network data
+- Cause: No network connections collected.
+Solution: Ensure discovery agents are collecting network data.

-Solution: Verify zone IP ranges cover actual device IPs
+- Cause: IP ranges don't match connections.
+Solution: Verify zone IP ranges cover actual device IPs.

 Unexpected Violations

-Solution: Define which zones should be allowed access
+- Cause: Allowed Inbound not configured.
+Solution: Define which zones should be allowed access.

 Next Steps